SystemFw/blog/content/staging/paxos-failures.md

 ### Dueling leaders

+In this section we won't be changing the algorithm we have so far in any way, we'll just look at at it from a slightly different point of view.

+In particular, whilst the explanation above highlights the role of each individual idea, we'll use a more holistic perspective which will help connect the dots with more full-fledged algorithms such as MultiPaxos and Raft.

+The starting point is that we want to replicate a written value to multiple storage servers, whilst ensuring that only a single value gets chosen even when there are concurrent writes.

+In order to do that, we need to make sure that only one writer, the _leader_, can complete writes.
+Any writer can try to become leader at any point by triggering an election for a new _term_.
+A writer is elected leader for a given term if it gets a vote from an absolute majority of storage servers, which ensures there's only one leader per term.
+Such a writer

 maybe name this section as "dueling leaders", and use that as a way to introduce the alternate view on locking

 more intuitive, but less granular, useful to connect the dots, leaders and terms